 Perri Nemiroff graduated from NYU to become the content producer of the movie review show Reel Talk.
 It was there that she began to recognize her love for film criticism and reporting.
 In addition to writing for Shockya.com, CinemaBlend.com, Cinematical.com and ComingSoon.net, she’s also pursuing an MFA in Columbia University’s Film program.

-Sandra Olmsted has reviewed films and written about film since 1990, She runs a screenwriting contest and workshop and serves on the boards of directors for several film and media organizations.
+Sandra Olmsted has reviewed films and written about film since 1990, She runs a screenwriting contest and workshop and is on the boards of directors for several film and media organizations.
 Olmsted co-writes screenplays with Renee Riffle.
-Olmsted made several award-winning short films and works on documentary and narrative projects.
-She serves on juries for the St. Louis International Film Festival.
+She’s made several award-winning short films and works on documentary and narrative projects.
+She serves St. Louis International Film Festival juries.
 Olmsted, an adjunct, teaches film studies and film production at St. Louis area colleges and universities.

-Janice Page is film editor for the Boston Globe.
+Janice Page is film editor for the Washington Post.

 Kristen Page-Kirby is a freelance film journalist whose reviews and other writings can be found in the Washington Post, the Washington Post Express, the Washington Post Magazine and on AWFJ.org.
 Her column The Reelist, which used contemporary film to explore topics of race, gender and other social issues, ran in the Washington Post Express for nine years.
 She has also moderated panels on film and television at the Washington Jewish Film Festival, the Middleburg Festival, and Awesome Con.

 Betsy Pickle is a freelance film critic and journalist.
-She was Knoxville News Sentinel film critic from May 1985 to November 2008.
+She was Knoxville News Sentinel film critic from 1985 to 2008.
 A Knoxville native, she graduated from the University of Tennessee with a B.S. in communications.
-In 1992, Betsy co-founded the Southeastern Film Critics Association,, and was SEFCA’s president 2001-2004.
+In 1992, she co-founded the Southeastern Film Critics Association, and was its president from 2001-04.
 She was a member of the advisory council of the Tennessee Film, Entertainment and Music Commission and has juried at the Nashville Film Festival, Asheville Film Festival and Valleyfest Film Festival.
-Her reviews and features have appeared in newspapers from Atlanta to Anchorage and Stuart, Fla., to Sacramento, Calif.
+Her reviews and features have appeared in newspapers nationwide.